My two cents: Usage

-The expression is used to preface a tentative statement of one’s opinion.
+The expression is used to preface a tentative statement of one's opinion.
 By deprecating the opinion to follow—suggesting its value is only two cents, a very small amount—the user of the phrase, showing politeness and humility, hopes to lessen the impact of a possibly contentious statement.

-The expression is also sometimes used to preface uncontentious opinions.
 For example, "If I may put my two cents in, that hat doesn't do you any favors" (a polite way of saying, for example, "that hat is ugly").
-Another example would be "My two cents is that you should sell your stock now."
+The expression is also sometimes used to preface uncontentious opinions, for example, "My two cents is that you should sell your stock now."

 "Two cents" and its variations may also be used in place of the noun "opinion" or the verb phrase "state [subject's] opinion", e.g. "You had to put your two cents in, didn't you?" or "But that’s just my two cents."

 This expression is also often used as a supplementary phrase after a statement, e.g. "Just my two cents."

+In Australia, the expression was initially "my two bobs' worth".
+A 'bob' was a shilling in pre-decimal currency.
+The expression continued in common usage after the introduction of decimal currency in 1966.
+For example: "Federal Opposition spokesperson Bob Hawke threw in his two-bobs' worth when he opened the Ironworkers national conference this week".
+In modern Australian usage, both "two bobs worth" and "two cents worth" are acceptable.